seraogianluca/RoomBooking/docs/Manual.md

 ### 3.2.
 Insert a Teacher

-To insert a teacher choose the **option 1** from the menu and insert the information about the teacher.
+To insert a teacher, choose the **option 1** from the menu and insert the information about the teacher.

 ```